Article I: GENERAL PROVISIONS

 - approval of the annual budget of the Corporation;

-- conduct of an annual audit of the College’s fiscal affairs;
+- conduct an annual audit of the University’s fiscal affairs;

-- preservation and protection of the assets of the College; and
+- preservation and protection of the assets of the University; and

 - engagement in fundraising and philanthropy.